Deployment & Setup

 You can run dedicated commands of the install.sh

-script if you want to proceed step by step:
+script if you want to proceed step by step once the configuration files are set :

 Note